FlexCoreLib/flexcore/docs/USING.md

-How to use Flexcore in your project
+How to include Flexcore in your project
 ===================================

 There are two supported ways to include flexcore in your own project.
 Both of